OpenRefine/OpenRefine/index.md

 title: Welcome to the new OpenRefine site
 ---

-# Welcome to the new OpenRefine site (former Google Refine)
+# Welcome to the new OpenRefine site! (former Google Refine)

 OpenRefine is a powerful tool for working with messy data, cleaning it up, transforming it from one format into another, extending it with web services, and linking it to databases like [Freebase](http://www.freebase.com/).